Last Updated on

 When you go to the Ginger homepage, you’ll see a button to add Ginger to your browser.
 Clicking that will download the extension that you then have to open and install.
 Next, you’ll be taken to a page where you can create an account.
-There is now Desktop app or Desktop version per se, as it’s all cloud based.
+There is no Mobike app or Desktop app or Desktop version per se, as it’s all cloud based.
 Signing up is easy – you just enter your login email and a password.

 The website interface is super basic and outdated, and it takes up just a small part of the web page, which is odd.